mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 And voil&agrave;, we have existence and uniqueness!
-A rigorous and careful reader may notice that $$u$$ does not necessarily have compact support, therefore we cannot use the simple inequality.
+A rigorous and careful reader may notice that $$u$$ does not necessarily have compact support - this is correct.
-This is correct - we will have to use more general versions of the Poincar&eacute; inequality for this case; however that will require much more technical details.
-I refer curious readers to Evans (1998) for an excellent chapter on Sobolev spaces and related inequalities.
+However every $$u \in H_0^1(\Omega)$$ is a limit of compactly supported functions, therefore we just need to take a limit to get our result!

 **Remark** In fact, we can use similar Lax-Milgram based methods to show existence and uniqueness